JosuaKugler/uni/master_thesis/questions.md

 Even when that is clear, why does universal tightness follow from tightness of all finite coverings?

 ### Are branched coverings important?

+## What is a Plastikstufe?

+The existence of a plastikstufe implies that the contact manifold does not have a (semipositive) symplectic filling.
+(Thm1, Niederkrueger06)
+The proof of this is difficult, as it uses holomorphic curves etc.

+### What is a maximally foliated submanifold?
+- (M, alpha) (2n - 1)-dim contact mfd. (e.g. n = 2 -> dim = 3)
+- L submfd of dimension n (e.g. n = 2, surface)
+- the kernel of alpha restricted to TL defines a possibly singular foliation
+ - the kernel of alpha is the contact structure hyperplane distribution
+ - restriction to TL: at every point p of L, consider the intersection of ker alpha_p with T_p L. (for n = 2 this yields the characteristic foliation)

+### What does Frobenius' theorem say?
+In this context, the only relevant statement really is what Niederkrüger writes in his paper.

+### elliptic singular set
+closed, codim 2 mfd. inside L with a tubular neighborhood D^2 x S -> L (coordinates x,y,s) alpha restricted to TL is represented by xdy - ydx on this neighborhood
+    this somehow is related to open books, at least that is how one can find an easy example in Example 1 of Niederkrueger06

+### Definition: A plastikstufe with singular set S
+see Niederkrueger06
+in dim 5, a plastikstufe can be easily visualized (see Niederkrueger06)

+## What is a (parametric) h-principle?
+As customary in the h-principle type framework, a parametric h-principle yields results about leafwise structures on foliations, see e.g. [28].
+(BEM15)

+### h-principle
+h is for homotopy
+I think an h-principle says that in every homotopy class of a topological kind of objects there exists a geometric object

+## What is a Milnor open book?
+Given an analytic function f : (X, x) → (C, 0) vanishing at x, with an isolated singularity at x, the open book decomposition OB_f of the boundary M of (X, x) with binding L = M cap f^-1(0) and projection pi = f/|f|: M \ L -> S^1 subset C is called the Milnor open book induced by f

+## What is an A_k-singularity?

+## What is a Briescorn manifold?

+## What is 1-ADC?